RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/02-team-repo-configure.md

 ## <i class="fas fa-user-circle"></i> Make pull request

-We can make a pull request from within GitKraken!
+We can make a pull request from within GitKraken Client!

 To do so, on the left-hand navigation panel, hover over **PULL REQUESTS** and click on the {{% button href="" %}} **<i class="fas fa-plus-square" style="color:#7CFF7E"></i> Create pull request**{{% /button %}} button when it appears.